 Where can you buy SewWhat-Pro?

 On this site!
 Machine Embroidery Geek is an authorized reseller of S&S Computing software.
-Before you buy, however, head over to the S&S Computing website and download the trial version.
-Then come back here to get your license.
+If you want to try out the software before you buy, just head over to the S&S Computing website and download the trial version.

 Ready to master your software?